bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 : If this parameter contains the identifier of another page, the current page is a level beyond its parent in the menu.
 If there is no parent, the page gets a top level menu entry.

 `pre`
-: is used very specific by _Perplex_: It contains the identifier of a _Material Icon_ from _Google_.
+: is used very specific by Perplex: It contains the identifier of a _Material Icon_ from _Google_.
 To change it, please visit their [website](http://fonts.google.com/icons).
 You can pick any icon there.
 Select it and copy the identifier from the icon font embedding section (It's usually the icon name written in lower letters and with underscores `_` instead of spaces).
 {.dl-loose}

 ### List pages {#list}